Guatemalan forces clash with migrant caravan, Biden team seeks to halt exodus

 Mexican and Central American authorities have coordinated security and public health measures in a bid to deter mass movement of people across the region.

-Reporting by Luis Echeverria in Vado Hondo and Sofia Menchu in Guatemala City; Additional reporting by Mimi Dwyer in Los Angeles; Editing by Nick Zieminski and Jonathan Oatis
+Reporting by Luis Echeverria in Vado Hondo and Sofia Menchu in Guatemala City; Additional reporting by Mimi Dwyer in Los Angeles and Laura Gottesdiener in Tapachula; Writing by Anthony Esposito; Editing by Nick Zieminski, Jonathan Oatis and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.